Yance Sayuri

-Yance Sayuri (born 22 September 1997), commonly known as Yann, is an Indonesian professional footballer who plays as a left-back or winger for Liga 1 club Malut United and the Indonesia national team.
+Yance Sayuri (born 22 September 1997), commonly known as Yann, is an Indonesian professional footballer who plays as a left-back or winger for Super League club Java United and the Indonesia national team.
 His twin brother Yakob is also a footballer and plays for Malut United.

 Club career

 PSM Makassar

 Yance signed for Liga 1 club PSM Makassar in 2021.
 He made his league debut on 26 October against Persikabo 1973.

 On 8 December 2022, Yance scored his first league goal for PSM Makassar in a 3–1 won over Persita Tangerang.

 On 9 February 2023, Yance scored in a 4–1 home win over PS Barito Putera.
 Five days later, he scored the winning goal in a 2–1 win over Persib Bandung.
 On 5 March, he scored again in a 3–2 home win over Persis Solo.

-Malut United
+Malut United / Java United

-On 1 July 2024, Yance alongside with his brother Yakob, signed with Malut United.
+On 1 July 2024, Yance along with his brother Yakob, signed with Malut United.
 On 21 September 2024, Yance scored his first goal for the club against Bali United.

 On 16 May 2025, Yance scored his first hat-trick in career against PSIS Semarang in a 5–1 win.